Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Introduction

-\begin{itemize} \item We propose a novel sampling method that combines uniform sampling with DPP to reduce the number of redundant landmarks while preserving diversity, reducing kernel evaluation overhead and memory footprint, while \emph{improving} accuracy. \item Guided by our roofline analysis, we develop a streaming architecture that maximizes external memory bandwidth utilization by issuing contiguous reads matching the memory-interface width and overlapping fetch and compute via a FIFO. \item We design a minimal-perfect-hash engine that maps computed codes (keys) to query histogram indices in $O(1)$ time, enabling parallel histogram updates with negligible on-chip memory overhead. \item We design SpMV processing elements (PEs) that exploit the sparsity in adjacency and landmark histogram matrices, reducing memory footprint and energy consumption.
-We employ a static load-balancing mechanism that partitions rows across processing elements (PEs) to reduce the load imbalance introduced by irregular sparsity. \item Beyond the individual optimizations, we integrate them into \textbf{NysX}, the first end-to-end FPGA accelerator for Nyström-based HDC graph classification at the edge, delivering real-time inference under tight memory and energy budgets. \item We implement our design on the AMD Zynq FPGA and evaluate it across benchmark datasets from TUDataset, a widely used standard for graph classification tasks.
+FPGAs are well-suited for HDC inference as they can exploit fine-grained parallelism and implement customized data paths.
+In this paper, we present the first FPGA accelerator for HDC-based graph classification, delivering real-time inference for edge deployment.
+The key contributions of this work are: \begin{itemize} \item We propose a novel sampling method that combines uniform sampling with DPP to reduce the number of redundant landmarks while preserving diversity, reducing kernel evaluation overhead and memory footprint, while \emph{improving} accuracy. \item Guided by our roofline analysis, we develop a streaming architecture that maximizes external memory bandwidth utilization by issuing contiguous reads matching the memory-interface width and overlapping fetch and compute. \item We design a minimal-perfect-hash (MPH) engine that maps computed codes (keys) to query histogram indices in $O(1)$ time, enabling parallel histogram updates. \item We design SpMV processing elements (PEs) that exploit the sparsity in adjacency and landmark histogram matrices, reducing memory footprint and energy consumption.
+We employ a static load-balancing mechanism that partitions rows across PEs to reduce the load imbalance. \item Beyond the individual optimizations, we integrate them into \textbf{HyperX}, the first end-to-end FPGA accelerator for Nyström-based HDC graph classification at the edge, delivering real-time inference under tight memory and energy budgets. \item We implement our design on the AMD Zynq FPGA and evaluate it across benchmark datasets from TUDataset, a widely used standard for graph classification tasks.
 Our accelerator achieves $6.85\times$ ($4.32\times$) speedup and $169\times$ ($314\times$) energy efficiency over CPU (GPU) baselines, while improving classification accuracy by up to 3.4\%, on average. \end{itemize}